delta-io/delta-sharing/PROTOCOL.md

 - **timestamp** (type: String, optional): an optional timestamp string in the [Timestamp Format](#timestamp-format),.
 If set, will return files as of the table version corresponding to the specified timestamp.
 This is only supported on tables with history sharing enabled.

 - **startingVersion** (type: Long, optional): an optional version number.
-If set, will return all data change files since startingVersion, including historical metadata if seen in the delta log.
+If set, will return all data change files since startingVersion, inclusive, including historical metadata if seen in the delta log.

+- **endingVersion** (type: Long, optional): an optional version number, only used if startingVersion is set.
+If set, will return all data change files until endingVersion, inclusive, including historical metadata if seen in the delta log.

 When `predicateHints` and `limitHint` are both present, the server should apply `predicateHints` first then `limitHint`.
 As these two parameters are hints rather than enforcement, the client must always apply `predicateHints` and `limitHint` on the response returned by the server if it wishes to filter and limit the returned data.
 An empty JSON object (`{}`) should be provided when these two parameters are missing.